- February 4, 2015

 - The hand-drawn art style and soothing atmosphere create a unique and pleasant experience.

-- The story, while minimal, is intriguing and adds a nice mood to the gameplay.
+- The story, while minimal, is intriguing and adds a melancholic mood to the gameplay.

 - The controls can be finicky and the camera mechanics are frustrating, leading to a less enjoyable experience.

-- The game is very short, often completed in under two hours, which may not justify the price for some players.
+- The game is very short, with many players completing it in under two hours, which may not justify the price.

 story